You stare into your own living room and ask yourself “How did I let this happen?”

 “Enabler” is a term that has become widely known, meaning someone who indirectly encourages bad behavior by ignoring it, or worse, covering it up and making excuses.

-Kyle S. King (LMFT, LCPC, Family Therapy) writes that “Enablers can be romantic partners, ex-partners, parents, adult children, siblings, or friends.
+Kyle S. King (LMFT, LCPC, Family Support) writes that “Enablers can be romantic partners, ex-partners, parents, adult children, siblings, or friends.
 The one thing that all enablers have in common is this: they love someone who is out of control, and they find themselves taking more responsibility for the actions of that person than the person is taking for themselves.”

 Disentangling this relationship can be tricky, and sometimes even requires professional counseling, ESPECIALLY if drugs are involved in any part of the equation.